-a.
-Privacy Notices

-The schools will make available Privacy Notices for Pupils/Parents, Staff/Volunteers and Governors that set out how the schools will make use of their personal data.
-These will be made available via the websites.

-b.
-Consent

-- i.
-Where required the schools will seek and record specific consent from data subjects (e.g. image permissions, email marketing, biometrics). - c.
-Data Protection Audit/record keeping/logs - The schools will maintain suitable records which detail all data that is collected, processed and where appropriate shared.
-The LGfL audit tool or The Key Information Audit will be used for this purpose. - ii.
-In addition, the schools will keep records of other key areas including: - Subject Access Requests see Appendix (b). - Data Breaches see Appendix (a). - Data retention schedule, disposal/destruction log. - DPIA. - Requests for changes to data. - A general description of the technical and organisational security measures that are in place. - Staff training. - E-safety checklists. - Staff acceptable use agreements. - Laptop/ devices acceptable use agreements. - 6.
-Subject Access Requests/Parental requests to see the educational record - a.
-Under the Data Protection Act, pupils (or their parents for children under 13) have a right to request access to information a school holds about them.
+- a.
+Privacy Notices - i.
+The school will make available Privacy Notices for Pupils/Parents, Staff and Governors that set out how the school will make use of their personal data.
+These will be made available via the school website. - b.
+Consent - i.
+Where required the school will seek and record specific consent from data subjects (e.g. image permissions, email marketing, biometrics). - c.
+Data Protection Audit/record keeping/logs - i.
+The school will maintain suitable records which detail all data that is collected, processed and where appropriate shared.
+In addition, the school will keep records of other key areas including: - Subject Access Requests see Appendix (b) - Data Breaches see Appendix (a) - Data retention schedule, disposal/destruction log - DPIA - Requests for changes to data - A general description of the technical and organisational security measures that are in place

+6. Subject Access Requests/Parental requests to see the educational record

+- a.
+Under the Data Protection Act, pupils (or their parents for children under 13) have a right to request access to information the school holds about them.
 This is known as a Subject Access Request (SAR). - b.
 The SAR process and timescales are provided in Appendix (b). - c.
-In addition, maintained schools, PRUs and non-maintained special schools should be aware of Regulation 5 of the Education (Pupil Information) (England) Regulations 2005 that gives parents the right of access to their child's educational record, free of charge, within 15 school days of a request. - d.
-The Education (Pupil Information) Regulations noted above do not apply to non-maintained schools, such as academies.
-Parents of children at non-maintained schools wishing to access information must therefore make a SAR. - 7.
-Freedom of Information Act (FOI) - a.
-The schools will comply with the Freedom of Information Act 2000. - b.
+In addition, maintained schools, PRUs and non-maintained special schools should be aware of Regulation 5 of the Education (Pupil Information) (England) Regulations 2005 that gives parents the right of access to their child's educational record, free of charge, within 15 school days of a request.

+d.
+The Education (Pupil Information) Regulations noted above do not apply to nonmaintained schools, such as academies.
+Parents of children at non-maintained schools wishing to access information must therefore make a SAR.

+7. Freedom of Information Act (FOI)

+- a.
+The school will comply with the Freedom of Information Act 2000. - b.
 All FOI requests will be directed to the DPO who will follow the procedures outlined in the Appendix (c). - c.
-The schools will comply with the requirement to produce a publication scheme following the guidance available from the ICO. - 8.
-Security and storage - a.
-The schools will ensure that appropriate technical and organisational measures are in place to protect their data.
+The school will comply with the requirement to produce a publication scheme following the guidance available from the ICO.

+8. Security and storage

-- b.
-The schools will ensure that staff and governors are only able to access data that is relevant to their role. - c.
-The schools will ensure that staff and governors are provided with specific guidance, which should include for example: - Use of encrypted USB flash drives/memory sticks and other removable media. - Appropriate use of professional and personal email accounts. - Use of encrypted/Secure email. - Secure storage of paper files, clear desk policies, etc. - Screen locking procedures. - Use of cloud-based storage. - Taking data off site/Home working. - Use of staff personal devices. - Passwords. - Encryption of school devices that may be taken off site, e.g. staff laptops. - d.
+- a.
+The school will ensure that appropriate technical and organisational measures are in place to protect school data. - b.
+The school will ensure that staff and governors are only able to access data that is relevant to their role. - c.
+The school will ensure that staff and governors are provided with specific guidance, which should include for example: - Use of encrypted USB flash drives/memory sticks and other removable media - Appropriate use of professional and personal email accounts - Use of encrypted/Secure email - Secure storage of paper files, clear desk policies, etc - Screen locking procedures - Use of cloud based storage - Taking data off site/Home working - Use of staff personal devices - Passwords - Encryption of school devices that may be taken off site, e.g. staff laptops. - d.
 Key points from the list above will be included in Staff Acceptable Use Agreements.